top of page

 Monovision Contact Lenses: Monovision contact lenses aim to have one eye used for distance vision and one eye used for near vision.
 This if often used in more mature patients who need both distance and near vision.
 This option is most commonly recommended with disposable soft contact lenses.

-Corneal Refractive Therapy (CRT): AKA Orthokeratology is a technique in which a Rigid Gas Permeable lens is worn at night to temporarily re-shape the cornea.
+Orthokeratology (aka Ortho-K): Orthokeratology is a technique in which a Rigid Gas Permeable lens is worn at night to temporarily re-shape the cornea.
 This allows the patient to have good daytime vision without glasses or contacts.
-Our optometrists use CRT as an effective form of myopia control.
+Our optometrists use CRT as an effective form of myopia management.
 A specialized instrument called a Corneal Topographer is used to map the curvature of the cornea.
 This allows the optometrist to fit the lenses with high accuracy.

 Myopia Management